 Lookup modules that are read with incoming phase signals, such as Pitches, Probabilities, and Ø Window

-Periodic signal generators based on waveforms or samples, such as Pulse, Swarm, and Sampler
+Periodic signal generators based on waveforms or samples, such as Pulse, Swarm, Sampler, and Wavetable

 Aperiodic and randomized signal generators, such as S/H LFO and Dice